sahilnare/Quantum_Hack_2020/Readme.md

  # The Knight of Apocalypse

 ## The Knight of Apocalypse is a web-based First Person Shooter (FPS) game.
 Currently it is a single player game.
-You have to kill all the enemies to unlock the door of bunker to qualify for next mission.
+You have to kill all the enemies to unlock the door of bunker inside forest to qualify for next mission.

 Gameplay: https://www.youtube.com/watch?v=uC9sji5_lIg